Gathering Dreams

 According to Consumer Expenditure in 2017, the average vehicle costs $9,576 per year to own and operate!
 That’s almost $800 a month!

 If you live in a city, like Dan and I do, use public transport, walk or cycle around.
 You will save yourself a fortune!
-And if you really need a car, opt for a reliable used car, instead of buying a new car.
+And if you really need a car, opt for a reliable used car instead of buying a new car.
 New cars depreciate very quickly!

 34. Cut the cable & stop watching TV!

-Are you still paying high cable prices for a package that you likely don’t use?
 Investigate whether you can see your favorite shows on another service, like Netflix or a streaming app, and cut the cable.

 Also, as much as you might find it relaxing, watching TV is such a waste of time!
-In the last couple of years, I decided to watch a lot less TV, and I now spend that time reading more and learning how to generate passive income.
+In the last couple of years, I decided to watch less TV, and I now spend that time reading more and learning how to generate passive income.

 That’s how I started this blog!